aalireza/Cantorize/README.md

 1. The encryption implementation should not be used.
 It has hard coded salts and ivs etc. and it is just meant to be a showcase.
 Making it actually usable might be a good idea!
 2. The ciphertexts are represented in base 10.
 This makes them longer.
 Converting them back to base 256 or alike may be a good idea.
 3. The ciphertexts are being passed through terminal.
 There's a limitation on the number of characters that can be passed this way.
 Reading and writing to files on disk should be preferred since it removes that limitation.

+## Disclaimer

+This is a project I submitted to [PennApps XV]("https://devpost.com/software/deniable-cantor").
+I spent almost all of the time dealing with Racket macros for my original project, but, it didn't work out.
+This thing was made in less three hours, which means it can be more polished.